LavaMoat/lavamoat.github.io/src/content/docs/guides/harden-scripts.md

 Build tools commonly need one or more of:

-- child processes
+- Child processes
-- workers
+- Workers
-- native addons
+- Native addons
-- temp-directory writes
+- Temp-directory writes

 They do not usually need:

-- outbound network access during a normal local build
+- Outbound network access during a normal local build
-- inspector access
+- Inspector access

 If your build is pure JavaScript and stays within the project tree, try moving it closer to the strict profile.